 - Use your child's elbow immobilizers (also called welcome sleeves) for 3 weeks or as advised by the doctor.
-This is to help keep your child from putting things in their mouth. - You may remove the elbow immobilizers while you are closely watching or holding your child. - Remove them at least every 2 hours during the day.
+This is to help keep your child from putting things in their mouth. - You may remove the elbow immobilizers while you are watching or holding your child. - Remove them at least every 2 hours during the day.
 This is to check for skin problems. - Massage and exercise your child's elbows at these times.
 Do not let your child's hand or other objects near their mouth. - Elbow immobilizers may make your child clumsy, so watch for falls.
 Make sure their shoelaces are tied and pants cuffs are turned up.
-Avoid toys that could cause your child to fall, such as tricycles or rocking horses. - The sutures (stitches) will dissolve on their own - You may notice a small amount of pink or clear drainage from the wound. - Take your child to their follow-up visit as advised.
-Most often, it will be 2 to 3 weeks after surgery.
-Call the clinic to make the appointment. - It is normal for a surgical scar to seem to get bigger and redder for the first few weeks.
+Avoid toys that could cause your child to fall, such as tricycles or rocking horses. - The sutures (stitches) will either dissolve or your child's doctor will remove them.
+Most often, this happens within 7 to 10 days. - You may notice a small amount of pink or clear, yellow drainage from the wound. - Take your child to their follow-up visit as advised.
+Most often, it will be 2 to 3 weeks after surgery. - It is normal for a surgical scar to seem to get bigger and redder for the first few weeks.
 This will slowly fade.
-The scar will never totally go away.
+The scar may never totally disappear.